surface-ui/surface/README.md

 ## Static checking

 Since components are ordinary Elixir modules, some static checking is already provided by the compiler.
-Addicionally, we added a few extra warnings to improve user experience.
+Additionally, we added a few extra warnings to improve user experience.
 Here are some examples:

 ### Module not available